usemobile/TemplateProject/README.md

 ## ❤️ Contributing
 Bug reports and pull requests are welcome on GitHub

-## Stack de tecnologias utilizadas
+## Stack of used technologies
-- Banco de dados MySQL 5.7
+- MySQL 5.7 database
-- Frontend web desacoplado:
+- Decoupled web frontend:
   - React.js
   - Backbone.js
   - Webpack

-## Pré-requisitos
+## Prerequisites
- - Ubuntu 18.04 ou superior
+ - Ubuntu 18.04 or higher
  - imagic